Indicator Nymphing: 13 Tips From Expert River Guides

 Casting a strike indicator is not like casting a dry fly or a streamer.
 Casting an indicator requires a more drag and flip type of cast.

-I call 2 flies, some weights, and an indicator a lot of junk on the line, and junk tangles and can become a mess very quickly with the wrong cast.
+I call two flies, some weights, and an indicator a lot of junk on the line, and junk tangles and can become a mess very quickly with the wrong cast.

-The best tip I give to my clients is to keep the line and leader straight as it comes out of the water and land it all in a straight line, and DO NOT false cast with an indicator unless you are an advanced fly angler and you know how to slow down your cast and open your loops.
+PRO TIP: The best tip I give to my clients is to keep the line and leader straight as it comes out of the water and land it in the water all in a straight line.
+And DO NOT false cast with an indicator unless you are an advanced fly angler and you know how to slow down your casting stroke and open your loops.

-It’s hard to explain in words so until I get my own video of how to cast a strike indicator, I have included this video of how to cast when indicator fishing from the guys at the New Fly Fishing Show.
+It’s hard to explain in words, so I have included this video of how to cast when indicator fishing.

 Get A Good Start To Your Drift